New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Conclusion

 \section{Conclusion}

 We have presented the first limits on the power spectra of all four Stokes parameters in two frequency bands, centered at 126 MHz ($z=10.3$) and 164 MHz ($z=7.66$).
-This data comes from from a three-month observing campaign of a 32-antenna deployment of PAPER.
-These power spectra are processed in the same way as the unpolarized power spectrum results have been reported at $z=7.7$ \citep{Parsons2014} and $7.5 < z < 10.5$ \citep{Jacobs2014}.
+These data come from from a three-month observing campaign of a 32-antenna deployment of PAPER.
+These power spectra are processed in the same way as the results on the unpolarized power spectrum have been reported at $z=7.7$ \citep{Parsons2014} and $7.5 < z < 10.5$ \citep{Jacobs2014}.
 We do not find a a definitive detection of polarized power.
 The limits are sufficiently low, however, that the level of polarized leakage present in previous PAPER measurements must be less than 100 mK$^2$ at $k_{\parallel} \sim 0.2\ h{\rm Mpc}^{-1}$, below the excess found in those measurements.

-We additionally find that that the variation in ionospheric RM is sufficient to attenuate the linearly polarized emission in these measurements by nearly a factor of 100.
-Combined with a lower polarized fraction for point sources than assumed in \citet{Moore2013}, this is consistent with our non-detection of polarized power.
+We additionally find that that the variation in ionospheric RM is sufficient to attenuate the linearly polarized emission in these measurements by factors between 2.5 and 16, depending on the observing frequency.
+Combined with a lower polarized fraction for point sources than assumed in \citet{Moore2013}, this is consistent with our nondetection of polarized power.

-PAPER in the grid array configuration presented here is incapable of creating the high-dynamic range images needed to isolate polarized emission.
-Future work will explore in more detail the effect of the ionosphere and the full degree of depolarization present in long EoR observing seasons, as well as the full effects of polarized leakage from widefield beams and polarization calibration.
+PAPER in the grid array configuration presented here is incapable of creating the images with high dynamic range needed to isolate polarized emission.
+Future work will explore in more detail the effect of the ionosphere and the full degree of depolarization present in long EoR observing seasons, as well as the full effects of polarized leakage from wide-field beams and polarization calibration.

 \acknowledgements